truera/trulens/docs/trulens_eval/contributing/design.md

   TODO(piotrm): This might have been fixed.
 Check.

 - Some apps cannot be serialized/jsonized.
 Sequential app is an example.
-This is a limitation of langchain itself.
+This is a limitation of _LangChain_ itself.

 - Instrumentation relies on CPython specifics, making heavy use of the [inspect][] module which is not expected to work with other Python